sujonraihan/ibcs/Linux/troubleshooting.md

 ## 🎯 Summary

-Basic Troubleshooting হল Linux system administration এর একটি গুরুত্বপূর্ণ দক্ষতা যা:
+Basic Troubleshooting is an important skill in Linux system administration that:

-- ✅ System problems identify করে
+- ✅ Identifies system problems
-- ✅ Root cause analysis করে
+- ✅ Performs root cause analysis
-- ✅ Appropriate solutions implement করে
+- ✅ Implements appropriate solutions
-- ✅ System recovery নিশ্চিত করে
+- ✅ Ensures system recovery
-- ✅ Future problems prevent করে
+- ✅ Prevents future problems

-সঠিক troubleshooting methodology এবং tools ব্যবহার করে system issues efficiently resolve করা যায় এবং system stability maintain করা যায়।
+With proper troubleshooting methodology and tools, system issues can be efficiently resolved and system stability can be maintained.